The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 At least it's fictional.

-But you don't get you don't get, you know, prisms.
+But you don't get, you don't get, you know, prisms.

-That's that's that's not yours.
+That's not yours.

 Right.

-Um, but I wanted to uh extend your point here about Orwell, because there is something, you know, as I've said many times.
+But I wanted to extend your point here about Orwell, because there is something, you know, as I've said many times, I thought Orwell was exaggerating.

 I thought it was sort of a weakness in Orwell.